tjvantoll/articles/kendo/vscode-extension/article.md

 ![](wizard-step-3.gif)

 After you create your pages, hit the Next button one last time.
 This will take you to the final step of the process, where you’ll have to choose which of the preconfigured Kendo UI themes you’d like to start your app with.
-(And you’ll be able to configure your themes later on.)
+(And you’ll be able to customize your theme further later on.)

 ![](wizard-step-4.png)

-Next, click the create button, and the wizard will generate your new application, as well as a link to open that app up in Visual Studio Code.
+Next, click the create button, and the wizard will generate your new application, as well as a link to open your app up in Visual Studio Code.

 ![](wizard-step-5.png)